Public assistance and government benefits from DSHS Washington.

-Public assistance is available in Washington to help low income families and those who need help with paying for basic needs and living expenses.
 In addition, case managers and social workers will work with low income individuals to help them become self-sufficient.
-This can include helping them find jobs, develop skills, and more.
-Get information on various Washington State financial and public assistance programs and services.
+This can include helping them find jobs, develop skills, get free technology including a laptop or phone and improve their income.
+Read more on various Washington DSHS benefits, financial aid as well as public assistance programs below, including by city and county.

-Food banks and assistance programs – Partnerships have been created between the Washington State Department of Agriculture and almost 500 food pantries and meal programs across the state.
-The food pantries can offer free food as well as personal care products and baby items such as diapers and formula.
+Food banks and assistance programs – Partnerships have been created between the Washington State Department of Agriculture and almost 500 food pantries, soup kitchens and meal programs across the state.
+The food pantries offered by referrals from DSHS offer free food as well as personal care products and baby items such as diapers and formula.
+Locate free food pantries in near open today in Washington.

 The state of Washington fully participates in the National School Breakfast Program as well as the School Lunch Program.
 Both of these resources promote the health and well-being of school aged children of all ages by providing nutritious meals to children in both private and public schools.
 Children can sign up for this public assistance program.

-Temporary Assistance for Needy Families (TANF) and additional Support Services can provide temporary cash assistance to the working poor and low income.
+Cash assistance is offered to low-income families, seniors and the disabled in Washington.
+The WorkFirst program (Temporary Assistance for Needy Families (TANF)) and additional Support Services can provide temporary cash assistance to the working poor and low income.
 In addition, health care and medical bill help can be offered for families in need.
 Most families that receive public assistance from TANF also participate in the WorkFirst Program, which helps participants both find and retain jobs.
 Also get help in training for jobs.
+More on cash assistance in Washington.

 Low income families who are caring for a relative's child, or people who are considered legal guardians or who are acting in the place of a parent are also able to apply for TANF benefits on behalf of these children.
 The public government funded program that provides for this is the Non-Needy Relative, Legal Guardian Program, as well as In Loco Parentis.